-If using the starter culture, stir together the culture and water.
+- If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.

-Add the green beans, garlic, dill seed salt and pepper to a quart jar.
+- Add the green beans, garlic, dill seed, salt, and pepper to a quart jar.

-Add the Cutting Edge Culture or kefir whey and cover with water, leaving and inch or two at the top.
+- Add the Cutting Edge Culture or kefir whey and cover with water, leaving an inch or two at the top.

-Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 3 days.
+- Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 3 days.
 After 3 days, place the in the refrigerator.